yywwwyy/CSPS437Final_Project/README.md

 3. Access the app via `http://127.0.0.1:5000` in your browser.

 ## Contributing
-Weiyi You	Lindsey Lin
+Weiyi You,	Lindsey Lin

 ## Contact
-linbdsey.lin@yale.edu   weiyi.you@yale.edu
+linbdsey.lin@yale.edu,   weiyi.you@yale.edu

 ---